cltl/vua-wsd-sem2015/README.md

 To run the whole system, you will need to call to the script `run.sh`.
 This script will automatically call to all the modules in our pipeline for processing the original SemEval2015 files that can be found at the folder `SemEval-2015-task-13_original_data`.
 It will create a new folder `data_en_naf`, where all the NAF files created will be stored.
 Different files with different suffixes represent intermediate results of the whole pipeline.
+After running `run.sh`, 'run_experiment.sh' will run the experiment.
+The output can be found in evaluation/stats.

 ##Contact